jenni-shearston/Crowd-Sourced_Traffic_Data/README.md

 **APPLICATION DESCRIPTION**

-1. application1_traffic_covid_roadsegments.R
+1. application1_roadsegs_diurnal_traffic.R

-In this application we include code for reproducing the street segment application described in the accompanying manuscript (Section 4.2 of the manuscript).
-We compare the CCC in three street segment polygons in the South Bronx of New York City (US) before and after the announcment of COVID-19 related stay-at-home orders.
+In this application we include code for reproducing the diurnal road segment application described in the accompanying manuscript (Section 6.2 of the manuscript).
+We describe diurnal patterns in CCC in three street segment polygons in the South Bronx of New York City (US).
 All data for replicating the analysis are included in this repository.

 2. application2_traffic_covid_censustracts.R